htroutmaniv/Embodied-Demo/README.md

    cd Embodied-Demo
    ```

-2. Run the automated install script:
+2. Run the automated install script from an administrator propmt:

    ```sh
    install.bat
    ```
-   **Note** The Python installer will likely pop up in the background asking if you want to install.
-You need to click yes for the install to continue.
+   **Note** It's important to use an administrator prompt or have proper admin credentials when running the install.

 This script will automatically set up the backend, frontend, and Nginx servers.